hubertshon/address-book/README.md

 ## Approach

 When considering the use case for this app, I assumed that most users would be using the app to navigate through their stored contacts, rather than expecting a constantly refreshing list of contacts.
-With this assumption the app was built to smooth such an experience in the following ways.
+With this assumption the app was built to smooth out this experience in the following ways.

 ### Reduced Number of Requests